olamide226/dotnet_crud_project/README.md

-# Complaint API
+# Starter Dotnet CRUD Project Templates - (Complaint API usecase)

-This is a .NET 8 Web API project for managing complaints.
+This is a simple .NET 8 Web API starter boilerplate adapted for managing complaints.
 It provides endpoints for creating, retrieving, updating, and deleting complaints, as well as uploading images associated with complaints.
+This can be adapted to any domain that requires a similar CRUD functionality.

 ## Features